 "It was the hand of God that drew the Costa Concordia towards Giglio island after the collision with the rocks at Giglio, not Capt.
 [Francesco] Schettino's maneuver,"

 Verusio said.
 Amazing!
-The prosecutor believes that the hand of God prevented capsize for almost three hours!
+The criminal prosecutor believes that the hand of God prevented capsize for almost three hours!
 A miracle took place at Isola del Giglio!
 Chief prosecutor Francesco Verusio retired 16 January 2015 and will therefore not conclude the case.

-Fact remained however that vessel floated and was stable for about three hours after first contact and flooding of hull compartments and never aground and only then capsized - the second, fatal incident, apparently due to leaking watertight doors and that more hull compartments were progressively flooded as explained elsewhere in this report.
+Fact remained however that vessel floated and was stable for about three hours after first contact and flooding of hull compartments and never aground and only then capsized - the fifth, fatal incident, apparently due to leaking watertight doors and that more hull compartments were progressively flooded as explained elsewhere in this report.
 It was therefore unlikely that wind or the hand of God (sic) prevented the ship from capsize.
 Ignorant prosecutors should not be permitted investigating ship incidents.
 The case continued and became stranger each day.

 On Thursday October 18 the case apparently continued but ... nothing was reported on the Internet or anywhere (Hand of God?).
 It seems it was better not to tell anybody about the VDR, watertight doors, mustering passengers, safety at sea, ISM system, etc.